ethereum/portal-network-specs/README.md

 The Portal Network is built upon the [Discover V5 protocol](https://github.com/ethereum/devp2p/blob/master/discv5/discv5.md) and operates over the UDP transport.

 The Discovery v5 protocol allows building custom sub-protocols via the use of the built in TALKREQ and TALKRESP message.
+All sub-protocols use the [Portal Wire Protocol](./portal-wire-protocol.md) which uses the TALKREQ and TALKRESP messages as transport.
+This wire protocol allows for quick development of the network layer of any new sub-protocol.

 The Portal Network is divided into the following sub-protocols.

 - Execution State Network
 - Execution History Network
+- Beacon Chain Network
-- Execution Transaction Gossip Network
+- Execution Canonical Transaction Index Network (preliminary)
+- Execution Verkle State Network (preliminary)
-- Execution Canonical Indices Network
+- Execution Transaction Gossip Network (preliminary)

 Each of these sub-protocols is designed to deliver a specific unit of functionality.
-Most portal clients will participate in all of these sub-protocols in order to deliver the full JSON-RPC API.
+Most Portal clients will participate in all of these sub-protocols in order to deliver the full JSON-RPC API.
 Each sub-protocol however is designed to be independent of the others, allowing clients the option of only participating in a subset of them if they wish.

 All of the sub-protocols in the Portal Network establish their own overlay DHT that is managed independent of the base Discovery V5 DHT.